Ways to Give

 AdministrationAll record-keeping and accounting carried out by DCFDetailed annual filing with IRS

-ControlYou or your designated fund advisors recommend grantsYour foundation’s trustees have complete control of distributions and responsibilities for asset management
+ControlYou or your designated fund advisors recommend grantsFoundation trustees have complete control over distributions and responsibility for asset management.

-CostNo cost to establish; modest administrative fee that is reduced as the fund growsSignificant start-up costs.
-Annual operating costs include legal and accounting fees, insurance, office space, staff, and miscellaneous expenses
+CostNo cost to establish; modest fee rate that decreases as the fund grows.Significant start-up costs.
+Annual operating

 Request Information